 This is a pioneering service dedicated to the specialist assessment of adolescents and young adults.
-Our clinic is affiliated with the University of WA School of Psychological Sciences contributing to research that advances understanding of the identification and diagnosis of Autism in this age group.
 A funding grant currently allows this clinic to provide a limited number of diagnostic assessments at no out of pocket cost to families.
 This service is provided in addition to the already established pathways for Autism assessment and diagnosis in Western Australia (i.e. through the state public health system, Department of Communities, or private practitioners).

-The assessment team consists of a Consultant Psychiatrist working with an experienced multidisciplinary diagnostic team comprising a Clinical Psychologist, Speech Pathologist, and Occupational Therapist, all of whom have extensive experience in the field of Autism.
+The assessment team consists of a Consultant Psychiatrist working with an experienced multidisciplinary diagnostic team comprising of a Clinical Psychologist and Speech Pathologist, who each have extensive experience in the field of Autism.

 We conduct evaluations for Autism Spectrum Disorder (ASD) according to current international best-practice standards, and assessments conducted in the Specialist Youth Autism Diagnostic Clinic are also aligned with the National Guideline for the Assessment and Diagnosis of Autism in Australia.
 All assessments include a comprehensive diagnostic report and we also offer post-diagnostic support so that those diagnosed with Autism can access relevant services.
 Importantly, our team is dedicated to providing a positive, strengths-based, respectful and inclusive experience of assessment.